 Further south, Gerace is legendary for once having 128 churches; its Norman cathedral is the largest in Calabria.
 You can drive south along the coast to Reggio di Calabria or north skirting the sea via Catanzaro to La Lamezia Terme.
 Either way you’ll pass a number of small towns boasting attractive squares dominated by lovely churches.

-Two weeks in Calabria
+Two Weeks in Calabria Itinerary

 On the coast, elegant Amantea warrants an afternoon to appreciate its pretty old town, and inland, the mountain villages east of Amantea are worth a look on the scenic drive to Cosenza, whose labyrinthine old town is a delight to wander.